Seahawks notes: Rosters likely cut to 80; preseason games eliminated; Quinton Dunbar cleared to travel to Seattle

 But teams will still have the ability to cut players and bring back others throughout camp, and teams would likely look first to those they had to cut to get down to 80 to replace any players who are injured or waived.

-Practice squads are also expected to increase from 12 to at least 16, which will also allow for more opportunities for young players to stick around in some capacity for longer.
+Practice squads also are expected to increase from 12 to at least 16, which will allow for more opportunities for young players to stick around in some capacity for longer.

 One reason to wait to ask rookies to report: Teams have been anticipating that rosters could be cut to 80.
 Teams wouldn’t want to ask players to report and then immediately cut them.